Does Every Story Need a Villain? Exploring a Narrative Without an Antagonist

 So I wrote a novel without one.

 Yes, you read that correctly.
-My most recently created novel, the one I’ve been describing in my recent posts about my Cherokee ancestry and diversity, has no villain at all.
+My most recently created novel, the one I’ve been describing in my recent posts about my Indigenous ancestry and diversity, has no villain at all.

 Stop, for a moment, to think about what that means to you.
 When you read that a story has no villain, what is your immediate response?